Factorizations and minimality of the Calkin Algebra norm for $C(K)$-spaces: Organization

 Sections \ref{sec-top-prel} to \ref{sec-main-proof} work through the proof of Theorem \ref{th: main}.
 In section \ref{sec-top-prel} we present some topological results, which allow us to introduce a particular class of projection operators.
 In the last part of this section, we will recall some properties of $C_0(K)^*$, which will be needed moving forward. \\

-Section \ref{sec-technical} establishes the two main technical ingredients for the proof.
+Section \ref{sec-technical} establishes the two main ingredients for the proof.
 First, in Proposition \ref{prop-almost-orthonormal-system} we prove that we can find a sequence of functionals $(x^*_j)_{j=1}^\infty \subset B_{X^*}$ which witness the action of $T$ and that are almost orthonormal, in the sense that their weight is supported in a family of points $(F_j)_{j=1}^\infty$ which are disjoint.

 The other ingredient deals with the accumulation of weight of an infinite collection of functionals.
 In particular, we establish that this weight cannot significantly accumulate on too many families of disjoint points.
 All of this is made precise in Lemma \ref{lmm-ess-weight}.
-Technical considerations make us restate this result in the form of Corollary \ref{corollary-ess-weight}.
+Technical considerations make us restate this result in the form of Corollary \ref{corollary-ess-weight}. \\

 Section \ref{sec-main-proof} contains the proof of Theorem \ref{th: main}.
 The key step is an application of Corollary \ref{corollary-ess-weight} and a diagonal argument to the family of functionals and points given by Proposition \ref{prop-almost-orthonormal-system}, which gives us a refinement of the functionals and points, with the added benefit that we can now separate the points via disjoint neighbourhoods.
 This is achieved in Lemma \ref{lmm: auxilary-main}.
-The proof of the theorem then follows naturally. \\
+The proof of the theorem then follows naturally.

 Section \ref{sec-sharpness and improvements} deals with the relation between the factorizations of the identity on $c_0$ and the essential norm of the adjoint operator.
-This section contains the proof of Theorem \ref{th: ess-norm-adjoint}.
+This section contains the proof of Theorem \ref{th: ess-norm-adjoint}. \\

-Finally, Section \ref{sec-minimality} focuses on the question of the minimality of the Calkin algebra norm, including a proof of Theorem \ref{th: main-minimality}, which is achieved via a simultaneous factorization of operators in the form of Lemma \ref{lmm: multiple-factori}.
+Lastly, Section \ref{sec-minimality} focuses on the question of the minimality of the Calkin algebra norm, including a proof of Theorem \ref{th: main-minimality}, which is achieved via a simultaneous factorization of operators in the form of Lemma \ref{lmm: multiple-factori}.
 This section also includes a proof of Theorem \ref{th: main-bonsall-min}.
+In Section \ref{sec-uniqueness-norm}, we explain how to go from Ogden's result to Theorem \ref{th: Ogden}.